 The global transition from fossil fuel-powered vehicles to battery electric vehicles (EVs) will require the production of hundreds of millions of batteries.
 This massive deployment frequently raises questions from the general public and critics alike about the sustainability of the battery supply chain, from mining impacts to vehicle carbon emissions.

-To address these questions, CLEE and the Natural Resource Governance Institute (NRGI) are conducting an stakeholder-led research initiative focused on identifying strategies to improve sustainability and governance across the EV battery supply chain.
-CLEE and NRGI convened leaders from across the mining, battery manufacturing, automaker, and governance observer/advocate sectors, to develop policy and industry responses to human rights, governance, environmental, and other risks facing the supply chain.
+To address these questions, CLEE conducts outreach to stakeholders and legal research focused on identifying strategies to improve sustainability and governance across the EV battery supply chain.
+In partnership with organizations like Natural Resource Governance Institute (NRGI) and ClimateWorks, CLEE convenes leaders from across the mining, battery manufacturing, automaker, and governance observer/advocate sectors, to develop policy and industry responses to human rights, governance, environmental, and other risks facing the supply chain.

-As the first step in this initiative, CLEE and NRGI have prepared a background brief to address key questions such as:
+As the first step in this initiative, in April 2020 CLEE and NRGI prepared a background brief to address key questions such as:

 - What does the supply chain for EV batteries comprise?